Newfoundland Campaign (1744)

 The Newfoundland Campaign was conducted by the British against the seven French ports and fishing fleet off northern Newfoundland at the opening of King George's War.
 The British were led by Captain Robert Young of HMS Kinsale and Captain John Rous of Young Eagle (16 carriage, 24 swivel guns, 100 men).

 Historical Context

-French colonolists and their recruited militias had attacked British villages in Newfoundland in the fall of 1727.
+French colonists and their recruited militias had attacked British villages in Newfoundland in the fall of 1727.

 Campaign

 In June 1744, Rous captured five prizes off Newfoundland and returned them to St. John's on June 29.
 In the first 12 days of July, Rous caught 9 more prizes on the Grand Banks.
 By the end of July, Rous arrived in port at Ferryland with seven more ships.
 Rous then arrived in St. John's again with another 12 prizes.